HPV/Cervical Pre-cancer and Cancer Surveillance (HPV-Impact)

 Overview

 In 2006, the introduction of a highly effective vaccine against human papillomavirus (HPV) exposed the need for population-based surveillance of HPV-related diseases.
 In 2007, the Centers for Disease Control and Prevention funded a collaboration between CEIP and the California Department of Public Health STD Control Branch to conduct surveillance of cervical pre-cancer including cervical intraepithelial neoplasia (CIN) 2/3 and adenocarcinoma in situ (AIS).
-This surveillance effort is ongoing in Alameda County, California in partnership with the Alameda County Department of Public Health.
+This surveillance effort is ongoing in Alameda County, California in partnership with the Alameda County Department of Public Health and the California Cancer Registry.

 Objectives

-• Determine the burden of CIN 2/3 and AIS in Alameda County and monitor trends in incidence
+• Determine the burden of CIN 2/3, AIS, and cervical cancer in Alameda County and monitor trends in incidence

 • Conduct HPV testing for a subset of cases to monitor HPV types